CiiAT - Canadian International Institute of Art Therapy

 101 History, Theories, and Approaches

-In this course, students will explore the historical and theoretical underpinnings of Art Therapy.
-They will investigate theories from traditional psychotherapy and apply them to client-inspired artworks.
-Theories covered will include psychoanalytic, object-relations, humanistic, developmental, cognitive-behavioural, gestalt, and phenomenological theory.
-Through reading, lectures, videos, art-making, and discussion with classmates and instructors, students will achieve a working knowledge of the similarities and differences between the various approaches, and be able to recognize when and how to apply particular theories and approaches to serve their clients better.
+In this course, students will explore the history and theory of Art Therapy, applying traditional psychotherapy theories—such as psychoanalytic, object-relations, humanistic, developmental, cognitive-behavioral, gestalt, and phenomenological—to client-inspired artworks.
+Through readings, lectures, art-making, and discussions, they will gain a working knowledge of the similarities and differences between these approaches and learn how to effectively apply them to better serve clients.

 102 Ethical, Legal, and Cultural Considerations

-This course will educate students on the ethical considerations in art therapy that combine to form the basis of the practicing art therapist’s values and beliefs.
-Students will gain a thorough knowledge of the Canadian Art Therapy Association (CATA) Code of Ethics, evaluate the ethical dilemmas and make clinical decisions based on art therapy ethical principles and legal requirements.
+This course covers ethical considerations in art therapy, including the values and beliefs of practicing therapists.
+Students will learn the Canadian Art Therapy Association (CATA) Code of Ethics and evaluate ethical dilemmas to make informed clinical decisions.

 103 Disorders, Diagnoses, and Assessments